vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   performance and synth data are the extension point for future targets;
   adding speculative Furnace interfaces would add concepts without serving a current conversion.

+- Keep version opcode tables as direct byte-layout descriptions where the versions differ substantially.
+Factoring short repeated tails into extra dispatch rules would trade visible data for more decoding logic.